 The New Jersey STEM Pathways Network honors diverse STEM leaders who have made and continue to make significant contributions in STEM.

-Our “I Can STEM” role models are individuals that have made a significant impact in STEM.
+Our “I Can STEM” historical and famous role models are individuals that have made a significant impact in STEM.

 Shirley Ann Jackson was the first African-American woman to have earned a doctorate at the Massachusetts Institute of Technology and the first woman and African-American to chair the U.S. Nuclear Regulatory Commission.